 Brisa is from Rio de Janeiro, Brazil.
 Though she first found yoga in Brazil in 2003, it was not until 2009, while living in Aspen, Colorado, that yoga became part of her life.
 Brisa graduated from Bikram Yoga Teacher Training and from Ana Forrest's Foundation Teacher Training in Chicago.
 Brisa uses intuitive guidance, precise breath work, vigorous sequencing, and occasionally music to cultivate a safe, healing space for her students.

 Caroline is a School Psychologist and KRI Level 1 Kundalini yoga instructor.
-Having studied psychology at UNC-Chapel Hill and Long Island University, Caroline is fascinated by the mind.
-Through a regular Kundalini yoga practice she discovered that one can maintain mental clarity and live a more present and conscious existence.
-Caroline combines movement, breath work, and mindfulness in class and with her two young children.
+She has long been fascinated by the mind and ways in which our thought patterns influence our daily functioning and well being.
+Through a regular Kundalini yoga practice she discovered that one can befriend the mind, maintain mental clarity, and live a more present and conscious existence.
+Caroline enjoys combining breath work, movement, mantra, and meditation in her daily practice and is delighted to share the Kundalini teachings with others.

 Ellese Nickles (DPT, RYT-200) found yoga as a compliment to her dance training.
 She completed teacher training at Satchidananda Ashram in 2008.
 Ellese completed her doctorate in physical therapy at UNC and uses expertise in neuromusculoskeletal issues to further guide her practice and teaching.
 Ellese teaches a vinyasa class with special attention given to alignment and functional movement patterns.